My name is Kay. I've been managing The Misdiagnosed Miscarriage for more than a decade and have learned quite a bit about progesterone.

 Hi.
 My name is Kay, and I am the mother of a beautiful, not-so-blighted ovum.
 Yes, I had a misdiagnosed miscarriage.

-With my last pregnancy, I was told at my 5-1/2- and 6-week ultrasounds that I most likely had a blighted ovum.
+During my last pregnancy, I was told at my 5 1/2- and 6-week ultrasounds that I most likely had a blighted ovum.
 After my 7- and 8-week ultrasounds, my doctor strongly recommended a D&C due to an empty gestational sac, which meant there was no hope for a viable pregnancy.

 In this article, I hope to provide you with more information so you can determine if your "blighted ovum" is, in fact, actually blighted—or if you may have received a misdiagnosis.